 Your chance to swim with humpback whales is also reduced depending on the number of boats waiting to swim with the same whale (this is common in Va’vau), as well as the number of guests in your boat.

-There may also be external factors such as poor weather conditions and mechanical problems that may end up terminating your trip (happened to us on the last day in Va’vau).
+There may also be external factors such as poor weather conditions and mechanical problems that may end up terminating your trip (which happened to us on the last day in Va’vau).

 #1: Book at least two whale swim trips.
 Given our experiences, I would say 3-5 trips are ideal.